shauns/nfs-vagrant-salt/readme.md

 This repository provides Vagrantfiles and Salt states to configure both a client and server to share files across NFS.

-You can also think of this as a simple resource for learning
+You can also think of this as a simple resource for learning about the included technologies.

 ## Pre-requisites